jasonbaciulis/generator-bannerlab/README.md

 ## Usage

-### Create a new banner format
+### Create a new banner format:
 ```bash
 yo bannerlab:new
 ```

-### Copy existing banner and resize
+### Copy existing banner and resize:
 ```bash
 yo bannerlab:copy
 ```

+### Gulp tasks

+Use `gulp` to automatically launch the banner into the browser with browsersync all your changes will be reflected in the browser with each file save.

+Use `gulp prod` to generate a ZIP file of all the assets of the banner, these will all have been minified as well.

-## What's changed:
+## ScrubGSAPTimeline

-* Added animation panel in the preview page allowing you to quickly debug and fine-tune your animations with GSAP.
-* Removed scripts for polite loading.
-* Custom configuration for HTML, CSS, JS templates.
+* To let the timeline play automatically, move your mouse outside the document.
+* Moving your mouse off the document at, say, halfway along the X axis, will play the timeline from that percentage of the timeline (i.e. halfway through the timeline's duration).
+* Double click to pause scrubbing.
+Double click again to unpause.

 For more information about Bannertime read [documentation](https://pyramidium.github.io/generator-bannertime/).